Horsley complex: Garden

 The garden provides an appropriate period setting for the house and is significant in its own right as well as being the setting for Horsley Homestead.

 The approach is by a gently curving carriage drive through a formal avenue of Bunya pines (Araucaria bidwillii) and Chir pines (Pinus roxburghii).
 On the crest of a hill at the western end of the avenue, the drive goes through an outer set of garden gates flanked by two huge Moreton Bay figs (Ficus macrophylla) which frame the entrance driveway to the house, groupings of plumbago (Plumbago capensis) and sweet bay (Laurus nobilis).
 Other trees such as jacarandas (Jacaranda mimosifolia) and Illawarra flame trees (Brachychiton acerifolius) were planted by Helen Kerfoot since the 1950s.

 Closer to the house, the drive forks to form a petal shaped carriage loop which further divides to create a smaller, circular loop.
 The circular loop before the house's eastern front was formerly planted in a clearly visible (c.
 1900 photographs) quatrefoil design which today is rather overgrown shrubbery, screening the view.
 Contained in this loop is a number of choice plants, including a rare South African plant, the Kei apple (Carissa grandiflora), bird-of-paradise flower (Strelitzia nicolae), sweet box (Murraya paniculata), crepe myrtle (Lagerstroemia indica), Nile lilies (Agapanthus orientalis) etc.

 The drive winds north of the house and around to its rear (west where it turns west into a "street" of outbuildings and further on a rear drive to the south-west out to Horsley Road.
 Behind the house is a later tennis court and remnant flower beds.
-Tree plantings in this area include a Kaffir plum (Harpephyllum caffrum) north-west of the house, five rare native corkwood trees (Duboisea myoporoides), a weeping Boree or myall (Acacia pendula) to the west.
+Tree plantings in this area include a Kaffir plum (Harpephyllum afrum) north-west of the house, five rare native corkwood trees (Duboisea myoporoides), a weeping Boree or myall (Acacia pendula) to the west.
 Further west is another large Moreton Bay fig.